Non-stop flights to Oslo (OSL)

 Flights from Austria to Oslo

 From Salzburg, direct flights are offered by Norwegian.
-This route is recently announced though, and not operational yet.
-It will start in March 2021.
+This is a seasonal route that started in January and ends in March.

 Flights from Belgium to Oslo